Black History Month

 Live on KXCI Community Radio, 91.3 FM or kxci.org

-As part of an annual partnership with KXCI Community Radio, professors from Africana Studies will be featured as guest DJs on the Home Stretch every Friday in February.
-The professors will select a topic to discuss and play related songs, illuminating subjects related to music, culture, history and their own research.
+As part of an annual partnership with KXCI Community Radio, professors from Africana Studies will be featured as guest DJs on the Home Stretch on Fridays in February.
+Each professor will select a topic to discuss and play related songs, illuminating subjects related to music, culture, history and their own research.

 About the Tucson Humanities Festival